oasis-tcs/ubl-2.3-artefacts/README.md

 This label is used to identify the result of the build process.
 It can be as simple as "`test`" for intermediate results.
 For final distribution results it is a UTC date/time (Zulu time zone) and takes the format: `CCYYMMDD-HHMMz`

 For the integrity checking process to work properly, the same label needs to be used when creating the artefacts and then later when creating the hub document.
+GitHub uses its own real-time label and so the hub document [readme](https://github.com/oasis-tcs/ubl-2.3-hub#readme) file has instructions regarding renaming this file appropriately.

-### 8.4 Prepare the artefacts locally
+### 8.4 When preparing the artefacts locally

 The process presumes that the local copies of both the repositories for `ubl-2.3-artefacts` and `ubl-2.3-hub` have the same parent directory.
 By convention, in the following step use the subdirectory name `results` that will become a sibling to the two repository directories.
 Any name can be used, but the examples that follow assume `results/` is to be created.